Review: Disney’s Animal Kingdom Villas–Jambo House

 Grand Villas: Best of the DVC resorts

-(These rankings apply only to regular studios and villas–not “value” ones–and only to rooms with savanna views.)
+(Note that the Wilderness Lodge options are not a good choice during the refurb currently going on there.
+Moreover, these rankings apply only to regular studios and villas–not “value” ones–and only to rooms with savanna views.)

 Kid Appeal.
-Disney’s Animal Kingdom Villas–Jambo House share the services, resources and lobby of Disney’s Animal Kingdom Lodge–Jambo House, plus compatible theming.
+Disney’s Animal Kingdom Villas Jambo House share the services, resources and lobby of Disney’s Animal Kingdom Lodge–Jambo House, plus compatible theming.

 Convenience.
 For first time visitors following this site’s itineraries, Disney’s Animal Kingdom Villas–Jambo House are the 8th-most convenient of all the Disney resort hotels, and the fifth most convenient of the DVC resorts.

 You will see some nonsense about how far away Jambo House is from, for example, the Magic Kingdom–e.g. that it’s a 25 minute drive.
 I’ve timed this drive multiple times and it’s 12-15 minutes, less if you drive past Coronado Springs rather than take Disney’s suggested route.
 That said, the complex is the most isolated of the Disney World deluxe resorts, and one of the least convenient.

 If all else was equal, you’d prefer the DVC options at Jambo House to those at Kidani Village.

 The Jambo House villas are both more kid-appealing (because of the Jambo House lobby) and more convenient, because Jambo House has a complete quick-service restaurant and Kidani Village does not.